arvigeus/AZ-204/README.md

 #### Troubleshoot solutions by using Application Insights

-- Configure an app or service to use Application Insights
 - Monitor and analyze metrics, logs, and traces
 - Implement Application Insights web tests and alerts
+- Implement an app or service to use Application Insights

 ### Connect to and consume Azure services and third-party services (15–20%)